Liberation of Paris: Preceding events (15–19 August 1944)

-Battle and Liberation
+Battle and liberation

 FFI uprising (19–23 August)

-All over France, from the BBC and Radiodiffusion nationale (the Free French broadcaster) the population knew of the Allies' advance toward Paris after the end of the battle of Normandy.
-RN had been in the hands of the Vichy propaganda minister, Philippe Henriot, since November 1942 when de Gaulle took it over in an ordonnance he signed in Algiers on 4 April 1944.
+All over France, since the end of the battle of Normandy, the population had been hearing news of the Allies' advance toward Paris from the BBC and French public broadcaster Radiodiffusion nationale (RN).
+From 1943, RN had been operating in Paris under the direction of the Vichy propaganda minister Philippe Henriot.
+On 4 April 1944, four months before the liberation of Paris, the Provisional Government of the French Republic had begun operating its own RN from Algeria.
+The Provisional Government took over the Paris RN during the liberation on 22 August 1944.

 On 19 August, continuing their retreat eastwards, columns of German vehicles moved down the Avenue des Champs Élysées.
 Posters calling citizens to arm had previously been pasted on walls by FFI members.
-These posters called for a general mobilization of the Parisians, arguing that "the war continues"; they called on the Parisian police, the Republican Guard, the gendarmerie, the Garde Mobile, the Groupe mobile de réserve (the police units replacing the army), and patriotic Frenchmen ("all men from 18 to 50 able to carry a weapon") to join "the struggle against the invader".
-Other posters assured that "victory is near" and promised "chastisement for the traitors", i.e. Vichy loyalists and collaborators.
+The posters called for a general mobilization of the Parisians; argued that "the war continues"; and called on the Parisian police, the Republican Guard, the gendarmerie, the Garde Mobile, the Groupe mobile de réserve (the police units replacing the army), and patriotic Frenchmen ("all men from 18 to 50 able to carry a weapon") to join "the struggle against the invader".
+Other posters assured that "victory is near" and promised "chastisement for the traitors", Vichy loyalists and collaborators.
 The posters were signed by the "Parisian Committee of the Liberation", in agreement with the Provisional Government of the French Republic, and under the orders of "Regional Chief Colonel Rol" (Henri Rol-Tanguy), the commander of the French Forces of the Interior in Île de France.

-Then the first skirmishes between the French and the German occupiers began.
-Small mobile units of the Red Cross moved into the city to assist French and German wounded.
-That same day, the Germans detonated a barge filled with mines in the northeastern suburb of Pantin, which set mills on fire that supplied Paris with its flour.
+The first skirmishes between the French and the German occupiers then began and the Resistance began to take over buildings in the city, including the Préfecture de Police and the Louvre.
+Small mobile units of the Red Cross moved into the city to assist French and the German wounded.
+The same day, the Germans detonated a barge filled with mines in the northeastern suburb of Pantin, setting fire to mills that supplied Paris with flour.

 On 20 August, as barricades began to appear, Resistance fighters organized themselves to sustain a siege.
-Trucks were positioned, trees cut down, and trenches were dug in the pavement to free paving stones for consolidating the barricades.
-These materials were transported by men, women, and children using wooden carts.
+Trucks were positioned, trees cut down and trenches were dug in the pavement to free paving stones for consolidating the barricades.
+The materials were transported by men, women and children using wooden carts.
 Fuel trucks were attacked and captured.
 Civilian vehicles were commandeered, painted with camouflage, and marked with the FFI emblem.
 The Resistance used them to transport ammunition and orders from one barricade to another.

 Skirmishes reached their peak on 22 August, when some German units tried to leave their fortifications.
-At 09:00 on 23 August, under Choltitz's orders, the Germans opened fire on the Grand Palais, an FFI stronghold, and German tanks fired at the barricades in the streets.
-Adolf Hitler gave the order to inflict maximum damage on the city.
+At 9:00 a.m. on 23 August, under Choltitz's orders, the Germans opened fire on the Grand Palais, an FFI stronghold, and German tanks fired at the barricades in the streets.
+Hitler gave the order to inflict maximum damage on the city.